Celebrating Seniors - Robert Redford Turns 80, Part 2

 In August 1978, the Utah/US Film Festival in Salt Lake City was founded by Lola Redford's younger cousin Sterling Van Wagenen.
 When Robert Redford heard about it, he agreed to serve on the board and appear at the festival.
 Van Wagenen and Redford subsequently founded the Sundance Institute, with Sterling Van Wagenen as it's director.
 The festival was moved to Park City, Utah in the 1980's and it became a program under the Sundance Institute; in 1991 it was officially renamed to the Sundance Film Festival.

 In the prison drama Brubaker (1980), Robert Redford starred as the new prison warden cleaning up a (corrupt) prison.
-Co-stars included Yaphet Kotto, Jane Alexander (All The President's Men), David Keith, Wilford Brimley (The Electric Horseman), and veteran character actors Matt Clark, M. Emmet Walsh, and Murray Hamilton in his third movie with Robert Redford (Tall Story, The Way We Were).
+Co-stars included Yaphet Kotto, Jane Alexander (All The President's Men), David Keith, Wilford Brimley (The Electric Horseman), and veteran character actors Matt Clark, M. Emmet Walsh.
+Brubaker was actor Murray Hamilton's third movie with Robert Redford (after Tall Story and The Way We Were).

 By this time, Lola and Robert Redford had grown apart and were separated; she returned to school to complete her college degree.
 Their amicable divorce in 1985 ended 27 years of marriage, but they have remained friends.